gagomes/ldd3/notes.md

 _/proc/devices_ lists all char and block device drivers currently registered. _Documentation/devices.txt_ has a detailed explanation for all statically assigned major numbers.
 Network devices don't quite qualify for the "everything is a file" philosphy, so they aren't accessed through _/dev/_.
 A network device receives packets asynchronously from the outside, and pushes them toward the kernel; while a block driver operates only in response to kernel requests.

 The sample code provides a *scull_load* script that looks up _/proc/devices_ to find out the major number of the _scull_ driver, and _mknod_ the device nodes using its major number.
 In practice, _udev_ does the job automaticaly on modern kernels.
+See http://www.linuxfromscratch.org/lfs/view/development/chapter07/udev.html

 The *\__user* annotation notes that a pointer is a user-space address, thereby allowing static analyzers to find bugs that directly dereference *\__user* pointers.